-- 3.3.4 A category C or CX vehicle being licensed to be used as a private hire vehicle for the first occasion must be under 5 years of age. - 3.3.5 A category A, AX, B or BX vehicle being licensed to be used as a private hire vehicle for the first occasion must be under 7 years of age. - 3.3.6 All the above dates will be calculated based on the date of first registration shown on the vehicle registration certificate (VC5).
+- 3.3.4 A category D or DX vehicle being licensed to be used as a private hire vehicle for the first occasion must be under 6 years of age. - 3.3.5 A category C or CX vehicle being licensed to be used as a private hire vehicle for the first occasion must be under 7 years of age. - 3.3.6 A category A, AX, B or BX vehicle being licensed to be used as a private hire vehicle for the first occasion must be under 8 years of age. - 3.3.7 All the above dates will be calculated based on the date of first registration shown on the vehicle registration certificate (VC5).

-3.3.7 The Council will not licence any vehicle to be used as a private hire vehicle if it has been graded as a Category A, Category B or Category C or Category S write-off for insurance purposes.
+3.3.8 The Council will not licence any vehicle to be used as a private hire vehicle if it has been graded as a Category A, Category B or Category C or Category S write-off for insurance purposes.

-3.3.8 The Council will not issue a licence in respect of any vehicle that is already licensed another local authority to be used as either a hackney carriage or private hire vehicle.
+3.3.9 The Council will not issue a licence in respect of any vehicle that is already licensed another local authority to be used as either a hackney carriage or private hire vehicle.